icopy-site/awesome-cn/docs/awesome/awesome-cosmos.md

 * [cosmos-node-exporter](https://github.com/QuokkaStake/cosmos-node-exporter.git) - A Prometheus exporter to scrape data on your node sync status, Cosmovisor upgrades and GitHub version mismatches, useful for node operators and validators.
 * [cosmos-wallets-exporter](https://github.com/QuokkaStake/cosmos-wallets-exporter.git) - A Prometheus exporter to scrape data on wallets balance, useful to get notified if your wallet balance is too low.
 * [cosmos-validators-exporter](https://github.com/QuokkaStake/cosmos-validators-exporter.git) - A Prometheus exporter to scrape data about a validator (missed blocks, delegators count, total staked amount, rankings, etc.)
+* [cosmos-proposals-checker](https://github.com/QuokkaStake/cosmos-proposals-checker.git) - A bot that sends you a notification on multiple Cosmos chains if your wallet hasn't voted on any proposal.
+* [cosmos-transactions-bot](https://github.com/QuokkaStake/cosmos-transactions-bot.git) - A bot that sends you notifications on any transactions you want to be subscribed to on multiple Cosmos chains.

 ## Indexers